Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: METHODOLOGY

 Here \(b\) is the impact parameter, determined by \(b_{1}\), \(b_{2}\), and \(\phi\).
-The factor \(P_{0}^{\mathrm{H}}(b)\) is probability that no hadronic interaction occurs at that impact parameter, thereby selecting genuinely ultra-peripheral events.
+The factor \(P_{\mathrm{NH}}(b)\) is probability that no hadronic interaction occurs at that impact parameter, thereby selecting genuinely ultra-peripheral events.

-Due to Lorentz contraction, the transverse momenta of the equivalent photons can be neglected, as they are on the order of \( \lesssim 1/R \) \cite{baur1990coherent}.
-Consequently, the energies of the two photons can be determined by the invariant mass \(M\) and rapidity \(Y\) of the final state products:
+Due to the very low photon virtualities in heavy-ion UPC, as discussed in Sec.~\ref{sec::Intro}, the equivalent photons can be treated as quasi-real and their transverse momenta can be safely neglected.
+Consequently, the energies of the two photons can be determined by the invariant mass \(M\) and rapidity \(Y\) of the final state \(X\), such as a dilepton or di-hadron pair:

 With this approximation, the photon-photon production differential cross-section can be expressed as:

 By considering a specific range of rapidity as defined by the experiment, the cross section can be generated for different invariant mass ranges.